 Product demonstrations and educational content also work really well on Facebook.

 Which Should You Be Using?

-Both Google and Facebook ads are incredibly powerful tools for any business to utilise.
+Both Google and Facebook ads are potent tools for any business to utilise.
 Neglecting one for the other can be detrimental to your online success.
 While comparing each platform’s strengths and potential, it is apparent the platforms should be viewed as complementary to one another, rather than competitors.

-No article can direct you to which platform is best for your business.
-If you want this answer then I would suggest booking in a free 45-minute strategy session with our team.
+No one article can direct you to which platform is best for your business.
+If you want this answer, I would suggest booking a free 45-minute strategy session with our team.
 We can then learn more about your company, goals and provide more guidance on this subject.

 In the meantime, play to your strengths and what you have at your disposal.

 Harnessing the power of both paid search and paid social is a remarkably effective advertising strategy.
 If you are only using one platform and considering using the other, then give it a go!